tcgm/fleetwright-data/spec.md

         leveled_buffs?: LeveledBuffModule[],     // /
         converter?: ConverterModule[],           // \
         engine?: EngineModule[],                 //  |
         storage?: StorageModule[],               //  |
         combat_station?: CombatStationModule[],  //  |> Mutually exclusive for now
-        quarters?: QuartersModule[],             //  |   applications MAY support it stores?: StoresModule[],
+        quarters?: QuartersModule[],             //  |   applications MAY support it stores?: StoresModule[],                 //  |   but the behaviour is technically undefined recreational?: RecreationModule[],       //  |   also undefined behaviour, but MAY be supported: weapon_direct?: WeaponDirectModule[],    //  |   more than one of the same module weapon_guided?: WeaponGuidedModule[],    //  |
-        recreational?: RecreationModule[],       //  |   but the behaviour is technically undefined weapon_direct?: WeaponDirectModule[],    //  |  also undefined behaviour, but MAY be supported: weapon_guided?: WeaponGuidedModule[],    //  |   more than one of the same module ftl_drive?: FTLDriveModule[],            // /
+        ftl_drive?: FTLDriveModule[],            // /
     }
 }